CorrelAid/paris-bikes/README.md

 Aggregated at the IRIS level, the smallest unit of municipal infrastructure in France, this index helps determine how adequately areas are served in terms of parking facilities, while leaving flexibility as to which exact location they should be built.
 All data used in this project is from French open data portals.

-Have a look here at a hosted version of the Parking Demand Index *[Link will follow soon]*
+Have a look [here](https://paris-bikes-wfiz3bgwsa-ew.a.run.app/) at a hosted version of the Parking Demand Index (it might take up to a minute to load).

 You can also clone the repository and work with the code yourself.
 See section [Project setup](#project-setup).